 follow the stuff religiously.
 Pretty impressive for some '90s kids show, right?

 Except none of that Power Piggs stuff is true, at all.
 It was never a show, never a comic, never a cult phenomenon.
 It was nothing.
 Just this barebones game about one pig (forget the cover art, there is no multiplayer, no character select, not even so much as an appearance from the other two), who likes to eat donuts and beat up on wolves.
 In fact that's it for the plot too, which makes me question if this game was even finished.
 One can only assume that Titus was hoping to kickstart something

 with this game, and they obviously failed spectacularly.
 Power Piggs came and went with a whimper, relegated to whatever the lowest of low tiers were for TMNT imitations.

 ...and yet I kinda like this game, and completely enjoyed my entire playthrough of it.
 The action may be traditional hop and bop, the characters dumb, the plot nonexistent, the sword stubby, and the bosses uninspired, but it is solidly made.
-Controls are good, challenge is fair, bosses are satisfying to overcome, the level designs are above average, and the length of your quest is not too brief, yet never overstays its welcome.
+The controls are good, the challenge is fair, the bosses are at least satisfying to overcome, the level designs are above average, and the length of your quest is not too brief, yet never overstays its welcome.
 So chalk this up as a game that had no business falling out of the bottom hundred, and yet here we are hundreds of spots later.
 Bravo Titus.